-- retrospectively apply the new policy to any existing dog(s) or livestock pet(s) the tenant may have acquired without permission i.e. grant permission to keep the pet(s) unless any of the exceptions referred to in paragraphs 12 and 13 above apply - manage any existing or future pet nuisance and pet attack according to this policy. - 26.
+- retrospectively apply the new policy to any existing dog(s) or livestock pet(s) the tenant may have acquired without permission, i.e., grant permission to keep the pet(s) unless any of the exceptional circumstances above apply see 3.4 - manage any existing or future pet nuisance and pet attack according to this policy.

 Tenants already granted permission to keep a dog under the previous dog policy will continue to be allowed to keep that dog or dogs whether or not they sign the Tenancy Agreement variation.